|Languages||景万岸 | கெம்பாங்கான்|

 Kembangan station connects to several bus stops in the vicinity, as well as taxi stands and passenger pick-up points.

-There is one official bus stop linked to Kembangan station.
-Bus Stops 2 to 4 are added to better represent bus connections.
+There are two official bus stops linked to Kembangan station.
+Other bus stops are added to better represent bus connections.

 |No.||Bus stop||Exit||Bus Routes|